St Peter’s Anglican Church Brunswick 1907

 St Peter’s Anglican Church, built in 1907, remains one of Brunswick’s most charming landmarks.

-Over the decades, many young couples have been married at St Peter’s, often celebrating their receptions across the road in the Brunswick Hall.
-Local newspapers eagerly reported on these occasions, describing in detail the bridal gowns, floral arrangements, gift and guest lists reflecting the close-knit and social spirit of Brunswick life.
+Over the decades, many young couples have been married at St Peter’s, often celebrating their receptions across the road in the Brunswick Town Hall.
+Local newspapers eagerly reported on these occasions, describing in detail the bridal gowns, floral arrangements, and gift and guest lists, which reflected the close-knit and social spirit of Brunswick life.

 Mr and Mrs Warbuton married at St Peter’s Church in Brunswick, 1951